Mother’s Day and Mixed Emotions

 The sting of emptiness.
 Mother's day can be hard for those without children, those who have birthed children but the children have since been adopted, those who have buried their children and those who have experienced abortion.
 The emptiness can sting our hearts as we watch happy families celebrating their beloved mommies, and we feel painfully left out.
 We can journey into the dark hallway of "why me?"

 While it may sound simplistic, God fills empty places.
 I have personally watched Him reach through holes in my life to touch others with hope and healing.
 And I have seen Him put broken pieces back together in ways that simply took my breath away.
 He sees your hurt and He cares.
-(1 Peter 5:7, Psalm 145:16, Isaiah 54:1)
+(1 Peter 5:7, Psalms 145:16, Isaiah 54:1)

 Mistakes Made.
 Then there are those who are mothers, but perhaps have not been able to embrace the task with excellence.
 Sometimes life's circumstances and baggage pull women's hearts in ways that make them unable to give love, attention or care to their little ones.